katerynak/shopping_scraper/src/broker/README.md

-Collects the information from the redis queue, processes the results and stores them to the mongodb database.
+Collects the information from the `redis` queue, sorts the results if needed, and sends them to the `django` client.

+Module organization:
+  - `main.py`: the main loop receiving and sending messages
+  - `data_processing/`: scripts for sorting of the results

 TODO:
-- similar products comparison
+- [X] Receive the results
+- [ ] Send the results to client
-- results ranking
+- [ ] Results ranking